SoumiPi/RasaProject/README.md

 Specify the project's licensing information here, including any open-source licenses used.
 ```

-In this format, clicking on an item in the TOC will navigate you to the corresponding section in the document.
-Make sure that the Markdown processor you use supports this functionality.
-If you encounter any issues, check that the section headings exactly match the links in the TOC, including capitalization and special characters.
+In this format, the Table of Contents (TOC) should link directly to the respective sections when clicked.
+The header IDs in the TOC (like `#prerequisites`) must exactly match the generated IDs from the section headings.
+If you continue to experience issues, it could be related to the specific Markdown renderer or viewer you are using.
+Some renderers might handle links differently, especially if there are special characters or casing differences.